-In Dhyana meditation, the meditator is aware of only two things:
+In Dhyana, the meditator is aware of only two things:

 - The origin of consciousness

-This is different to the more common meditation techniques, like Samatha / Dharana, which are focused meditations.
+This is different to more common techniques, like Samatha and Dharana, which are focused meditations.

-Dhyana is the centre of consciousness focusing on the object.
+Dhyana is when the centre of consciousness focuses on the object of meditation.
 There is no distinction between the object and the meditator.
 They are one.

 Kirsty Tomlinson on Ekhart Yoga, explains it like this:

-Dhyana is also different to focused meditations because it is pure.
+Dhyana is different to other techniques because it does not use the senses.

 Imagine that you are made of three points.

-- The third and final part is reality itself.
-If you are meditating on an object (Dharana / samatha), this third part will be the meditation object.
+The third and final part is reality itself.
+If you are meditating on an object (Dharana / Samatha), this third part will be the object.
 In a breathing meditation, the third part is the breath.
-Likewise, in a candle meditation the third part is the candle.
+Likewise, in Trataka, the third part is the candle.

 Dhyana yoga builds on the practice of asana (poses), pranayama (breathing), pratyahara (breath control) and Dharana (concentration) and leads to the eighth limb (absorption).